IvanaKocanova/Data_Science_Projects/README.md

 This research was undertaken in partnership with one of the top UK retailers.
 The objective was to investigating how novel pattern mining and visualization techniques can speed-up the analysis of shopping behaviour.

 * [Detection of functional commuting zones with complex networks](https://github.com/IvanaKocanova/Community_detection_with_Complex_Networks) :
-To better understand urban life in Leeds, this project uses Complex Networks of urban flows for detection of functional commuting zones.
+To provide an alternative view of urban life in Leeds, this project utilizes Complex Networks of urban flows for detection of functional commuting zones.